- January 22, 2024

 "You Can Save Everyone" is a puzzle-based game where players are trapped in a room and must communicate with allies in other parts of a mysterious facility to help them escape.
 Using a limited device, players interact with their surroundings, operating a computer and strange console that controls the locks in the facility.
 Players must pay close attention to their allies' clues to solve puzzles and uncover the facility's secrets, with the ultimate objective of saving everyone.
 The game features experimental gameplay designed for levered arcade sticks.

-- The game features unique and creative gameplay mechanics that provide a fresh experience.
+- The game features a unique and creative control scheme that enhances the gameplay experience, making it a fun challenge.

-- The game is primarily designed for arcade sticks, making it frustrating to play with standard controllers or keyboards.
+- The game is designed primarily for use with a fight stick, making it difficult to play with standard controllers, which can lead to frustrating gameplay experiences.

 “Overall, the story is really intriguing and uplifting, with many tense moments the player has to get through.”